 Furniture blankets are the most commonly overlooked item for DIY moves.
 They are also the most important!
 No one wants scratched, dented, or broken furniture arriving at their new location, so we say splurge and make sure you have adequate furniture padding available for your loading help.
 How many moving blankets do I need?
 A good rule of thumb is 12 blankets for every 5 feet of truck or container space.

 Rental truck and portable storage container companies don't provide an on-site estimate to determine what size moving truck or how many storage containers you will need.
 They will try to estimate what you will need, but their estimates aren't always accurate.
 If you find yourself uncertain if you'll have enough space you should always reserve more space than you think you will need.
 Moving is stressful enough, imagine not being able to fit everything on your move day - no thanks!

 Secure the Load with Rope or Tie Downs

 Without rope or tie downs your items won't be secure and will shift during the move, likely resulting in damage.
 This is especially true if you didn't hire professional loading helpers and opted to load your items on your own.
 Don't skimp on this detail!
 If you're on a tight relocation budget you should opt for rope instead of tie downs as they are the cheaper alternative.

 Your Used Moving Boxes Are Too 'Used'

 We're a very green company and we always encourage our customers to utilize used moving boxes.
-However, there is a point when boxes become overused and will do little to protect your items.
-This is apparent when the structure of the box is worn to the point where it doesn't provide a sufficient foundation.
+However, at a certain point, used boxes will do little to protect your items.
+Worn-out structures of boxes become apparent when the cardboard becomes too flimsy and lacks enough support for anything within it.

 Your Elevator Must Be Reserved